GSantic/san079/README.md

-- 👋 Hi, I’m @san079
+- 👋 Hi, I’m Gellie.
+I am a registered nurse in the United Kingdom.
-- 👀 I’m interested in data science, clinical research and informatics
+- 👀 I’m interested in data science, clinical research and informatics.
+I am planning to gain experience in these areas in the near future.
 - 🌱 I’m currently learning python and data engineering.
 - 📚 I'm an incoming MSc Computer Science with Data Science student.